 The so-called “Treason Trials followed and the much respected leader of the miners, Blizzard was arrested, held in jail and charged with treason, however he was finally acquitted of the charge in May 1922.
 Keeney and Mooney who had been charged with murder were not present on the mountain during the actual battle, were finally cleared of the charge also.
 Effectively the union had been destroyed and it took some time before it functioned again.

 Mother Jones was blamed by some miners for the defeat, as on August 24th, she attempted to dupe them by means of a non-existent telegram from President Harding advising them to go home from which she apparently quoted extracts.
 When challenged, she was unable to produce the actual telegram.
 However, she had pre-empted the President as that is exactly what he said in his proclamation just a week later.

 Although Mother Jones may well have been correct in her analysis ,she was deeply hurt by the failure of the miners to listen to her, and devastated at union talk of her betrayal of them.
 This stung Mother Jones deeply as she had fought alongside them and often led them for nearly 30 years.

 In the present day there has been an Appalachian wide campaign to prevent Blair Mountain being destroyed by mountain top removal coal mining.
 This campaign included re-enactment marches, along the original miners citizen army route to the mountain in 1999 and 2011.
-Several campaigning groups including the Sierra Club and the Friends of Blair Mountain are seeking to have the mountain relisted on the National Register of Historic Places and as a historic battle site, which should be preserved and protected forever, as testament to the brave miners, who simply fought for justice.
+Several campaigning groups including the Sierra Club and the Friends of Blair Mountain under the leadership of Charles Keeney have succeeded in having the mountain relisted on the National Register of Historic Places and as a historic battle site, which should be preserved and protected forever, as testament to the brave miners, who simply fought for justice.